Visiting a drug or alcohol service

 They will help you plan your next steps and any treatment you need.
 Your plan is based on what you want to do and at a pace that suits you.

-You won’t be made to do anything that you’re not ready for.
+You won’t have to do anything that you’re not ready for.